 - Follow Steps 1 – 12 above

-- When the processing time is done, turn off the stove and take the canner lid off.
-Let the canner cool down for 5 minutes.
+- When the processing time is done, turn off the stove and remove the canner lid.
+Let the canner cool for 5 minutes.

 - Altitude adjustments for Water Bath Canning – Pints and Quarts are Processed the Same